phddamuge/phddamuge.github.io/index.md

 [Last Updated Jan 2025][Designed by Yongwei Zhou]

 ## News
+- 02/2025:  Our Four-Quadrant Multi-Stage Pretraining paper is now publicly available
 - 01/2025: Our Preference Curriculum paper for LLM pretraining is now publicly available
 - 04/2024: Pleasure to join FMG in Meituan.com as FTE
 - 09/2023: One paper is accepted to IEEE/ACM Transactions on Audio, Speech, and Language Processing.